desandro/imagesloaded/README.markdown

 ### Caching

 The state of all once checked images is cached, so the calls repeated on the same images don't have to go through a determining process for each image again.
-Determining might be slow in older browsers in which we have to reset src, and also might introduce image flickering.
+Determining might be slow in older browsers in which we have to reset `src`, and also might introduce image flickering.

 Image state is stored in `$.data` associated to that particular image DOM element.
-That means that everything is stored per page load, so you don't have to worry that temporarily unavailable images will be considered broken on a next page load as well.
+That means that everything is stored per page load, so you don't have to worry that temporarily unavailable images will be considered as broken on a next page load as well.
 This is just for a multiple calls within one page load.

 If, however, you need it from some reason, you can remove this data from an image with: